JakeFriesen/ECE449_16bitCPU/README.md

     - Can be bypassed by adding a nop as the first instruction
     - Has to do with coming out of reset, won't output the signal at the right time before the counter is incremented
     - Look at negative reset
+- [ ] Branch Prediction Unit
+    - predicts branch taken not taken.
-- [ ] Forwarding Signalling
+- [ ] Forwarding Signalling (Matt has Ideas)
-    - back paths from EX buffer and MEM buffer back into ALU MUX
+    - back paths from EX buffer and MEM buffer back into ALU MUX and RAM ports
     - Should get data from each buffer to combinationally determine if forwarding is possible
     - Might require coordination with RAW (either RAW moved out to read buffers, or IR queue saved in decode stage)
 - [ ] Stack (Optional)